Einhornhool/100-days-of-code/r1-log.md

 ### R1D48
 Started the twitch.tv API.
 It's definitely getting easier.
 Unfortunately I made the mistake to look at the code of the example page which influenced me.
 I'll have to stop that.

+### R1D49
+Worked on twitch.tv API.
+Having some problems with global and local variables.
+Currently reading about it.